Lilly's third-quarter 2014 earnings per share were $0.66, in line

-above the Zacks Consensus Estimate but 41% below the year-ago EPS.
+with the Zacks Consensus Estimate but 41% below the year-ago

-share in 2014.
-The biggest near-term challenge for Lilly will be to
+of $4.83 billion.
+The biggest near-term challenge for Lilly will be

-replace the revenues lost due to the Zyprexa, Cymbalta and Evista
+to replace the revenues lost due to the Zyprexa, Cymbalta and

-genericization.
-On the flip side, the Animal Health business and
+Evista genericization.
+The Animal Health business and the diabetes

-the diabetes franchise should provide some downside support.
-We are
+franchise should provide some downside support.
+We are also pleased

-also pleased to see Lilly pursuing small acquisitions and
+to see Lilly pursuing small acquisitions and in-licensing deals to

-in-licensing deals to boost its pipeline.
-We remain Neutral on the
+boost its pipeline.
+We remain Neutral on the stock.

 Indianapolis, IN based Eli Lilly and Company is a global